brentp/mosdepth/README.md

 This is **useful for QC**.

-The `--distribution` option outputs a cumulative distribution indicating then proportion of genome bases (or the proportion of the `--by`) that were covered for at least a given coverage value.
+The `$prefix.mosdepth.dist.txt` file contains, a cumulative distribution indicating then proportion of bases (or the proportion of the `--by`) that were covered for at least a given coverage value.
+It does this for each chromosom, and for then whole genome.

+Each row will indicate:
+ + chromosome (or "genome")
+ + coverage level
+ + proportion of bases covered at that level

-This will write a file to the requested path with values indicating the coverage threshold and the proportion of bases covered at that threshold.
+The last value in each chromosome will be coverage level of 0 aligned with 1.0 bases covered at that level.

 A python plotting script is provided in `scripts/plot-dist.py` that will make plots like below.
 Use is `python scripts/plot-dist.py *.dist` and the output